mhorvat/stimdbsurvey/README.md

-# The survey on the usage of multimedia databases for emotion elicitation
+# Survey on the usage of multimedia databases for emotion elicitation

+<b>A Survey on Usage of Multimedia Databases for Emotion Elicitation: A Quantitative Report on How Content Diversity Can Improve Performance</b><br>
+Marko Horvat, University of Zagreb, Faculty of Electrical Engineering and Computing, Department of Applied Computing, Zagreb, Croatia<br>
+Petar Jerčić, Graz University of Technology, Institute of Interactive Systems and Data Science, Graz, Austria

 <b>Summary and motivation:</b>